How Slack Nails User Onboarding (and How You Can, Too)

 Takeaway: Make the next action the default focus.
 Celebrate the click that matters.

 Blank surfaces explain "what this space is for" and suggest a single next step.
-No walls of text and no lecture.
+No walls of text, no lecture.

-Takeaway: Every empty state/screen should answer: Why am I here?
+Takeaway: Every empty state should answer: Why am I here?
 What should I do now?

 5) Teaching With Onboarding

-Onboarding inside Slack is super easy with tool tips, templates, and nudges they provide.
-This beats some detached docs, which pop up with a long paragraph every time.
+Onboarding inside Slack uses tooltips, templates, and nudges.
+This beats detached docs that pop up with long paragraphs.

 Takeaway: Teach in the product, in context, with the same UI users will use tomorrow.